-No retroactive restatement of net position or component of long term debt has been separated for recognition in the financial statements of Brazoria County Groundwater Conservation District, as the District's piece is immaterial to its financial statements.
-The Brazoria County financial statements for the year ending September 30, 2023 have reported amounts in total, and contain the appropriate note disclosures related to the adoption of these standards.
+No retroactive restatement of net position or component of long term debt has been separated for recognition in the financial statements of Brazoria County Groundwater Conservation District, for the pension disclosure GASB Statements, as the District's piece is immaterial to its financial statements.
+The Brazoria County financial statements for the year ending September 30, 2024 have reported amounts in total, and contain the appropriate note disclosures related to the adoption of these standards.